awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 The instance fleets configuration for a cluster offers the widest variety of provisioning options for EC2 instances\.
 With instance fleets, you specify *target capacities* for On\-Demand Instances and Spot Instances within each fleet\.
 When the cluster launches, Amazon EMR provisions instances until the targets are fulfilled\.
 You can specify up to five EC2 instance types per fleet for Amazon EMR to use when fulfilling the targets\.
 You can also select multiple subnets for different Availability Zones\.
 When Amazon EMR launches the cluster, it looks across those subnets to find the instances and purchasing options you specify\.

+If Amazon EMR detects an AWS large\-scale event in one or more of the Availability Zones, Amazon EMR will automatically route traffic away from the impacted Availability Zones on a best effort basis and try to launch clusters in alternate Availability Zones per customer selections\.

 While a cluster is running, if Amazon EC2 reclaims a Spot Instance because of a price increase, or an instance fails, Amazon EMR tries to replace the instance with any of the instance types that you specify\.
 This makes it easier to regain capacity during a spike in Spot pricing\.
 Instance fleets allow you to develop a flexible and elastic resourcing strategy for each node type\.
 For example, within specific fleets, you can have a core of On\-Demand capacity supplemented with less\-expensive Spot capacity if available, and then switch to On\-Demand capacity if Spot isn't available at your price\.

 **Note**
 The instance fleets configuration is available only in Amazon EMR release versions 4\.8\.0 and later, excluding 5\.0\.0 and 5\.0\.3\.

-Optional On\-Demand and Spot instance allocation strategies are available in Amazon EMR version 5\.12\.1 and later\.
+Optional On\-Demand and Spot Instance allocation strategies are available in Amazon EMR version 5\.12\.1 and later\.

 As an enhancement to the default EMR instance fleets cluster configuration, the allocation strategy feature is available in EMR version 5\.12\.1 and later\.
 It optimizes the allocation of instance fleet capacity and lets you choose a target strategy for each cluster node\.
-+ On\-Demand instances use a lowest\-price strategy, which launches the lowest\-priced instances first\.
++ On\-Demand Instances use a lowest\-price strategy, which launches the lowest\-priced instances first\.
-+ Spot instances use a capacity\-optimized strategy, which launches Spot instances from Spot instance pools that have optimal capacity for the number of instances that are launching\.
++ Spot Instances use a capacity\-optimized strategy, which launches Spot Instances from Spot Instance pools that have optimal capacity for the number of instances that are launching\.

 The allocation strategy option also lets you specify up to fifteen EC2 instance types per task node when creating your cluster, as opposed to five maximum allowed by the default EMR cluster instance fleet configuration\.